 A beautiful, vibrant, delicious salad made with all real, wholesome ingredients.

-I knew I wanted to keep the dressing clean and light and I am so thrilled with the end product.
+This dressing is so clean and light.
 I also wanted to keep it completely plant based but something different than my typical lemon and olive oil (which I will always love!)

 I highly recommend soaking the sunflower seeds in water and a little salt for at least 3 hours, if not overnight.
 I know what you’re thinking, why bother with another step?